 LIDEN FILMS had to cram the 28-volume manga into a 12-episode anime.
 I compliment them for doing a superb job at keeping both the storyline and characters interesting and connected.
 The little surprising twists that they throw in regarding both is excellent.
 It only further enhances the overall enjoyment of the anime.

 Animation: The art and animation level are appropriate for the Romantic Comedy genre of anime.
 Most of the predominant character scenes are up close, which leads to some good quality detail.
 Their designs aren’t complex, but they are all appealing to the eyes.
-Some of the livelier personalities and certain character expressions are done very well, which leads to it feeling like the appropriate emotion response to a specific scene.
+Some of the livelier personalities and certain character expressions are done very well, which leads to it feeling like the appropriate emotional response to a specific scene.
 That part is huge for this anime.
 It adds a great deal of charm and viewer engagement to what’s happening on screen.

 The background art is nothing to brag about, but it’s adequate and serves its purpose.
 Surprisingly, neither the backgrounds or characters are drawn with a wide range of color that is often more common with these types of rom-com anime.
 That does not take away from the enjoyment level at all.